Armoured fighting vehicles of the Irish Army: Panhard AML armoured car

-Landsverk Unimog Scout Car
+Landsverk Unimog scout car

-The Landsverk Unimog Scout Car was based on the Unimog S404 truck and built were in the late 1950s.
+The Landsverk Unimog scout car was based on the Unimog S404 truck and built were in the late 1950s.
 The Irish Army purchased 15 of the vehicles at a bargain price in 1971 which were originally intended for the police force in the Belgian Congo.
 They were intended as a stop-gap vehicle for use until the first Panhard M3 APCs entered service in 1972.
 The Cavalry Workshops modified the Unimog scout cars by fitting a shield that could mount a FN MAG 7.62mm machine gun to it on the roof opening.
 The type had excellent off-road capability but poor on-road handling due to a high centre of gravity and several accidents occurred as a result.
 Equipped with a four-man dismountable squad arrangement was carried, but space was cramped, and in any case a four-man detachment was far too small for any sort of realistic military purpose.
 Other criticisms were that the FN MAG gunner's position was too exposed.
 By mid-1978 all had been transferred to the Reserve FCA Motor Squadrons.
 As the FCA did not use the FN MAG it armed its Unimog scout cars with Browning .30 or Bren .303 machine guns.
 All Unimog scout cars were withdrawn by 1984.

-Panhard Armoured Personnel Carrier
+Panhard armoured personnel carrier

 Production of the Panhard M3 VTT armoured personnel carrier started in 1971 and the Irish Army ordered 60.
 The first 17 were of the Panhard M3 APCs were delivered in 1972.
 The Panhard M3 APC used 95% of the components of the Panhard AML armoured cars.
 A Creusot-Loire TL.21.80 turret was fitted to all 60 Irish Panhard APCs armed with twin FN MAG 7.62mm machine guns.
 14 Panhard APCs were sent to Lebanon in 1978 with the Irish battalion serving with UNIFIL.
 At home the Panhard APCs were distributed among the army's 9 infantry battalions and 4 cavalry squadrons.
 The UN supplied the Irish troops in Lebanon in 1989 with 10 SISU XA-180 6x6 APCs to replace its Panhard APCs and the 14 Panhards were sent back to Ireland and later scrapped.